TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

    htmlSanitize

 :aspect:`Data type`
-   :t3-data-type:`boolean` / array with key "build"
+   :ref:`data-type-boolean` / array with key "build"

 :aspect:`Description`
    The property controls the sanitization and removal of XSS from markup.
 It